speedment/speedment-doc/pages/connectors.md

        .withParam(OracleConnectionDecorator.CLIENT_INFO, "test-client")
        .withParam(OracleConnectionDecorator.MODULE_NAME, "test-module");
 ```
-This will mark ever connection to the database with these parameters.
+This will mark every connection to the database with these parameters.

 Read more about `DBMS_APPLICATION_INFO` [here](https://oracle-base.com/articles/8i/dbms_application_info)